Ray Turnbull (curler): Coaching

 More than anyone else Ray Turnbull can be credited with taking curling around the world.
 Starting in the late 1960s Turnbull ran curling clinics across Europe, Japan and The United States.
 Ray Turnbull gets a fair share of the credit for teaching the Europeans both the technical skills and the strategy that saw the World Men's Championship trophy reside in Sweden, Norway or Switzerland six times between 1973 and 1984.
 Canada won only three times in that period.
 Beginning in 1979, European teams also won four of the first five World Women's championships while Canada earned only one win.
 Turnbull's coaching had helped create a time of international curling dominance by Europe which was a stepping stone to the sport's current Olympic status.

 Broadcasting

 In 1981, Turnbull was chief umpire at the World Curling Championships.
 After the final draw, Turnbull rousted a Global sports reporter for ignoring CBC's television rights.
 That reporter, Vic Rauter, would become Turnbull's broadcasting partner five years later.

-For 25 years, Turnbull was the voice of curling on TSN.
-Alongside Vic Rauter and Linda Moore Turnbull helped bring curling to the masses.
-He showed a remarkable ability to explain the intricacies of the sport to the non-curler, the recreational club curler, and the professional curler without dumbing it down so as to offend the most knowledgeable fan.
-In that role, Ray Turnbull and his broadcast-team colleagues get a very large share of the credit for making championship curling a 'must-watch' sports viewing choice for audiences which are among the largest of any Canadian sport.
+Ray Turnbull served as a curling commentator for TSN for 25 years.
+Working with Vic Rauter and Linda Moore, he contributed to the sport's increased popularity.
+Turnbull was noted for his ability to explain the technical aspects of curling to a broad audience, ranging from beginners to professionals.
+During his career, the broadcast team saw championship curling achieve some of the highest viewership numbers among Canadian sports.

 Turnbull retired from broadcasting at the end of the 2009–10 curling season following the Vancouver Olympics.